TeamWhite/maps/readme.txt

-KmlPainter v1.0a
+EER - Maps v1.0a
 =================================================

 WHAT IT DOES
 =================================================
-KmlPainter is a simple PHP application that helps visualize points or polygons in a map, it does that by painting all the points in google maps interface and can also load external (publicly accessible) kml files.
+EER - Maps is a simple PHP application that helps visualize points or polygons in a map, it does that by painting all the points in google maps interface and can also load external (publicly accessible) kml files.
 It works with multiple layers and multiple kml files.